 Dinosaurs - a term coined by Sir Richard Owen for giant extinct reptiles.
-Group of animals that
+Group of animals that have bird-like and lizard-like facial appearance (Mesozoic).

 Distribution - The occurrence of different organisms in a given area and the way they are distributed in their space, specific time and utilization of their resources.